-One way to get involved in the Department and gain hands-on experience is to volunteer in a research lab.
+One way to get involved in the department and gain hands-on experience is to volunteer in a research lab.
 We generally discourage students from volunteering in their first year of study, as it takes some time to get adjusted to the demands of university.
-A great time to start would be in your 3rd year, once you’ve taken some upper-level courses that have a more specific focus (and are taught by faculty members with expertise in that area).
+A great time to start would be in second year or summer between second and third year.

-If you are doing well in the course, you can reach out via email or in person to see if there is a possibility of volunteering in their laboratory.
-Alternatively, you can read about each faculty members’ research by visiting our Faculty page.
-Just click on each faculty member to read about their research, and email a professor who you might be interested in working with.
+If you are doing well in a course, you can reach out to the professor to see if there is a possibility of volunteering in their laboratory.
+Alternatively, you can read about each faculty members’ research interests by visiting our Faculty page.
+Click on each faculty profile to read about their research, and email whoever you might be interested in working with.
 Try not to get discouraged if you don’t receive a response.
-The world is full of people that don’t answer emails, and academia is definitely no exception.
 We recommend a polite and professional email follow up a week or so after the initial contact.
 Alternatively, you can pay a visit during office hours or if you notice an open door.
 After one attempt at following up, if you still don’t receive a response or reciprocated interest, then move on to someone else.

 Something to keep in mind is volunteer opportunities in a lab require a significant level of commitment, and if you do start helping with a research project, you will be expected to show up and provide assistance as required.
 It takes a lot of time to train and set up a volunteer position, so please make sure you are dedicated before beginning.

-The Royal Ottawa: The Royal is one of Canada’s foremost mental health care and academic health science centres.
+The Royal Ottawa: One of Canada’s foremost mental health care and academic health science centres.
 The volunteer positions at The Royal provide opportunities to develop new skills and work with a diverse group of people within a mental health care setting,

 Children’s Hospital of Eastern Ontario (CHEO): CHEO’s program opportunities are based on the needs in different areas of the hospital, and so CHEO will match applicants’ skills, availability and experiences to their current needs.